-Production of synthetic fuels from renewable hydrogen and CO2 captured at the refinery itself

-Repsol plans to invest 60 million euros in building one of the world's largest net-zero emission demo plants to produce synthetic fuels from renewable hydrogen.
+Production of synthetic fuels from renewable hydrogen and CO2 captured at the refinery itself plants to produce synthetic fuels from renewable hydrogen.
 The facility will be built at the Port of Bilbao (Spain), close to the Petronor refinery.
 These new fuels will be produced with water (hydrogen precursor) and CO2 as the only raw materials, and can be used both for mobility and in the residential sector.